rtc-gransee/RoboCup-2025/README.md

 Here you can find a documentation of our robot development for the RoboCup Junior 2025 OnStage.

-The files are on the left under "releases".
+The files are on the right under "releases".